cse110-sp21-group14/cse110-sp21-group14/admin/user-guide.md

 ### 4. **My Settings**

-Under **My Settings** page, Users can customize the font size.
-PPG also provides light mode (default) and dark mode (only black and white).
+Under the **My Settings** page, you can then customize the font size.
+Puff Notes also provides a light mode (default) and a dark mode (only black and white).
 <img src="guide_figure/09-settings.png" width="400"/>
 <br><br>

 ### 5. **Sign Out**

-Users can click the **Sign Out** button far right on the navigation bar to log out the PPG.
+To finish up, click the **Sign Out** button on the far right on the navigation bar to log out of Puff Notes.